Dolly (sheep): Legacy

-In July 2016, four identical clones of Dolly (Daisy, Debbie, Dianna, and Denise) were alive and healthy at nine years old.
-The Nottingham Dollies, were humanely euthanised following research published in 2017, natural life expectancy of sheep rarely extends beyond nine to 10 years, after re-examine Dolly's case, showing they were all aging normally.
+In July 2016, four identical clones of Dolly (Daisy, Debbie, Dianna and Denise) were alive and healthy at nine years old.
+They were euthanised following research published in 2017.

 Scientific American concluded in 2016 that the main legacy of Dolly has not been cloning of animals but in advances into stem cell research.
-Gene targeting was added in 2000, when researchers cloned female lamb Diana from sheep DNA altered to contain the human gene for alpha 1-antitrypsin.
+Gene targeting was added in 2000, when researchers cloned the female lamb Diana from sheep DNA altered to contain the human gene for alpha 1-antitrypsin.
 The human gene was specifically activated in the ewe’s mammary gland, so Diana produced milk containing human alpha 1-antitrypsin.
 After Dolly, researchers realised that ordinary cells could be reprogrammed to induced pluripotent stem cells, which can be grown into any tissue.

 The first successful cloning of a primate species was reported in January 2018, using the same method which produced Dolly.
 Two identical clones of a macaque monkey, Zhong Zhong and Hua Hua, were created by researchers in China and were born in late 2017.

-In January 2019, scientists in China reported the creation of five identical cloned gene-edited monkeys, again using this method, and the gene-editing CRISPR-Cas9 technique allegedly used by He Jiankui in creating the first ever gene-modified human babies Lulu and Nana.
+In January 2019, scientists in China reported the creation of five identical cloned gene-edited monkeys, again using this method, and the gene-editing CRISPR-Cas9 technique allegedly used by He Jiankui in creating the first ever gene-modified human babies, Lulu and Nana.
 The monkey clones were made in order to study several medical diseases.